npastori21/power_outages_analysis/README.md

 # Framing a Prediction Problem
 To further investigate the connection of outage statistics and outage duration, I developed a regression problem between the columns of the outage dataset and outage duration.

-## Data Overview
+## Original Attempt
-Below is a preview of the columns I used to train my regression models.
+Below is a preview of the data I used to train my regression models.
 Due to there being over 500 missing values in the `DEMAND.LOSS.MW` column and over 300 missing values in the `CUSTOMERS.AFFECTED` column, imputation would not be feasible since it would bias the predictions of my models.
 Instead, I chose to investigate the relationship between outage duration and the features below on a subset of 490 rows that had no missing values for any column.
 This guarantees that any connections discovered are found using true values and therefore have more meaning.

 | DEMAND.LOSS.MW | CUSTOMERS.AFFECTED | ANOMALY.LEVEL | TOTAL.SALES | CLIMATE.REGION     | MONTH | CAUSE.CATEGORY     | SEASONS |
 |--------------|------------------|--------------|-----------|------------------|------|-------------------|--------|